 “I asked to speak to a manager or get the number of a land line where I could speak to someone without being disconnected I was transferred to a message machine.
 Needless to say, this company ended totally ripping off a disabled person who needed a device like this one to exercise,” claims a customer.

 Our research shows that any particular part of a product deemed troublesome, like an unsupportive customer service team, could impede long-term success.
 If Contour Ab Belt doesn’t provide excellent care, that’s not good.

 According to the official website, the Contour Ab Belt is “Food and Drug Administration cleared for strengthening and toning abdominal muscles”, but we can’t recommend it because the FDA simply tests the product.
 There are no scientific studies supporting weight-loss claims.
 At DietSpotlight, locating clinical research is critical.
-If there are no studies, dieter’s may not try it out.
+If there is no proof, dieter’s may not try it out.

-One of the best supplements we’ve seen in 2015 is one called Leptigen.
-The four-ingredient, proprietary blend has been shown in published clinical research to improve metabolism and stimulate fat loss.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+The four-ingredient, proprietary blend has been shown in published clinical research to help improve metabolism and stimulate fat loss.
 Dieters aren’t mentioning negative side effects and the word on the web is that consumers are seeing amazing results.